JeslynB9/CSharpProjects/README.md

   ``` bash
   dotnet new list
   ```

+ The first time building and running all of these projects may take some time.

 # ASCIIArt
 The ASCIIArt project is a simple two frame animation of a cat dancing.
 This is a console project.\
 To run this project, follow these steps: